 - Assign questions and problem mentions to team members.

-- Create Google Alerts for your brand name plus words like “hate” or “sucks” to ferret out more negative mentions.
+- Create alerts for your brand name plus words like “hate” or “sucks” to ferret out more negative mentions.

-- Tag or otherwise keep track of complaints frequently reported about your brand.
+- Tag complaints frequently reported about your brand.
 Create a system to move issues quickly up the chain of command.

-- Tag or otherwise keep track of requests customers make about your brand.
+- Tag and escalate requests customers make about your brand.

-- Monitor for general words relating to your product or brand (Example: For Raven Tools, this might be phrases like “link building” or “Google Adwords tools”).
+- Monitor for key phrases relating to your product or brand (Example: For Raven Tools, this might be phrases like “link building” or “Google Adwords tools”).

 - Create a Twitter list of industry influencers you’d like to target.

-- Create a Twitter list of customers and fans of your product.
+- Create a Twitter list of advocates and fans of your product.

 Content idea generation

-- Tag/keep track of questions frequently asked about your brand.
+- Identify frequently asked questions about your brand or within your industry.
 Consider a blog post, FAQ or other resource that can answer these questions.

-- Subscribe via RSS to LinkedIn and/or Quora questions focusing on your industry.
-Keep track of similar questions being asked or questions that aren’t being answered well.
+- Does your industry have a Reddit community?
+Create a metareddit search focusing on terms relevant to you.
+Keep track of questions being asked or questions that aren’t being answered well.

 - Use a service like Muckrack to identify journalists working on topics related to your industry, and keep up with what they’re reporting.